Algebraic Goodwillie spectral sequence: Preliminaries

 \begin{prop} Suppose that $V\simeq \Sigma^{l}\kk$, $l\in\Z$.
 Then \begin{enumerate} \item $\mathbf{L}_n(V)\simeq 0$ if $n\neq p^h$ for some $h\geq 0$ and $p=2$ or $p$ is odd and $l$ is even; \item $\mathbf{L}_n(V)\simeq 0$ if $n\neq p^h, 2p^h$ for some $h\geq 0$ and both $p$ and $l$ are odd. \end{enumerate} \end{prop}

 \begin{proof} For the first part, we note that the homotopy groups $\pi_*(\mathbf{L}_n(V))$ are the (shifted) group homology $H_*(\Sigma_n, \bfLie_n)$.
 These group homology are trivial (if $n$ is not a power of $p$) by the last paragraph of~\cite[Remark~6.3]{AD01}.
-For the second part, we use the EHP-sequence-type argument~\cite[Section~4.1.3]{Brantner_Thesis} to reduce it to the case of even $l$. \end{proof}
+For the second part, we use the EHP-sequence-type argument to reduce it to the case of even $l$, see e.g.~\cite[Theorem~8.5]{AB21} and~\cite[Section~4.1.3]{Brantner_Thesis}. \end{proof}